HeribertoUroza/heriberto.dev/README.md

 ### Completed
 3. Research how the Tie will change color based on the page they are on.
-    - having issues with curren  svg image, need to try and remake a new one.
+    - having issues with current  svg image, need to try and remake a new one.
 Also look into "masking" the svg.
-Could help with goal of changing color.[completed]
+Could help with goal of changing color.[Completed]
 4. Images of the projects need to be screenshoted.
-Black and White
+Black and White [Completed]
-5. Icons for the contact me page for Linkedin and GitHub
+5. Icons for the contact me page for Linkedin and GitHub[Completed]
 6. Push to heriberto.dev.[Completed]
 7. Look for tie patterns.[Completed]